rotki/rotki/docs/api.rst

       {
         "result": [
             {
-                "name": "etherscan",
+                "node": "etherscan",
                 "endpoint": "",
-                "owned": false
+                "owned": false,
+                "weight": 40,
+                "active": true
             },
             {
-                "name": "mycrypto",
+                "node": "mycrypto",
                 "endpoint": "https://api.mycryptoapi.com/eth",
-                "owned": false
+                "owned": false,
+                "weight": 20,
+                "active": true
             },
             {
-                "name": "blockscout",
+                "node": "blockscout",
                 "endpoint": "https://mainnet-nethermind.blockscout.com/",
-                "owned": false
+                "owned": false,
+                "weight": 20,
+                "active": true
             },
             {
-                "name": "avado pool",
+                "node": "avado pool",
                 "endpoint": "https://mainnet.eth.cloud.ava.do/",
-                "owned": false
+                "owned": false,
+                "weight": 20,
+                "active": true
             }
         ],
         "message": ""
       }

    :resjson list result: A list with information about the ethereum nodes.
+   :resjson string node: Name and primary key of the node.
+   :resjson string endpoint: rpc endpoint of the node.
+Will be used to query it.
+   :resjson int weight: Weight of the node in the range of 0 to 100.
+   :resjson string owned: True if the user owns the node or false if is a public node.
+   :resjson string active: True if the node should be used or false if it shouldn't.

    :statuscode 200: Querying was successful
+   :statuscode 409: No user is logged.
+   :statuscode 500: Internal rotki error

 .. http:put:: /api/(version)/blochchains/ETH/nodes

-   By doing a PUT on this endpoint you will be able to add or edit an already existing node entry with information.
+   By doing a PUT on this endpoint you will be able to add a new node to the list of nodes.

    **Example Request**: